 Fred’s Inc. creditors aren’t the first to ask a federal bankruptcy court to investigate Alden’s behavior.
 A group of Payless Shoesource creditors also successfully petitioned the court to investigate Alden’s role in the permanent shuttering of the more than 2000 Payless stores across the country.
 That case is still unfolding in Missouri’s Eastern Bankruptcy Court.

-In the combined the Fred’s and Payless store closures this year, roughly 22,000 people have lost their jobs.
+In the combined Fred’s and Payless store closures this year, roughly 22,000 people have lost their jobs.

 Click here to read the Fred’s creditors’ request for documents.